AlexRFW/Light/README.md

 "Light" iOS app created for App Studio, Unit 1.

+## Exercises

+The folder "Exercises" contains my answers to the Student Resources Playground questions.

 ## Getting Started

 To run "Light", download the source code, open with Xcode, and run on iOS simulator or your own iOS device.
 It works with all available iOS devices/simulators.